debugmen/debugmen.github.io/_posts/2023-01-14-enabot_series_part_1.md

 We now have a working shell and can access the device.
 We see that the main process running is the EBO_FW_C file which now confirms this is the main file running the system.

-We now have the basics for IoT hacking.
-Now we just have to dive into the analysis and find a vulnerbaility in the firmware.
+## Part 1 Conclusion

+We now have the tools and resources for hacking this thing.
+We were able to get two firmware versions by intercepting an update, and dumping the chip.
+We also got a rootshell on the device.
+We can now dive into the firmware and see how it actually interacts with the device through our shell.
+Next post will cover this as we dive into the EBO_FW_C file analysis and try look for vulnerabilities.

 <br>